 Any policy decision in the crypto space will have long-lasting and even unintended consequences.
 It makes sense to consider every angle and every reasonable outcome of a commodity designation for Ethereum.
 Several institutions are counting on the decision going in that direction.

-ErisX, Bakkt, Goldman Sachs and others have plans to list/trade Ethereum based on its eventual designation as a commodity.
+ErisX, Bakkt, Fidelity, ETrade, TD Ameriprise, and others have plans to list/trade Ethereum based on its eventual designation as a commodity.
 ErisX has already announced its intentions, Bakkt initially listed Ethereum as one of its two launch tokens before they decided to wait for the formal word from the CFTC, and Goldman Sachs is preparing to offer an Ethereum based product for its upper-crust clients.

 The ripple effects of this decision will resonate throughout 2019 and give context to every other token that claims to be a commodity/utility and not a security.